sparrow001/schoolsite/docs/README.md

 ### Account Settings
 1. View any of your account settings that you specified in the beginning.

+### Settings
+1. Tab Cloaking

 ### Chat
 1. View Tutorials for documentation.

+## Games:
+ 1. We currently have FNAF 1,2,3, and 4 available.
+Any game requests WILL BE DONE assuming its not crazy. (like full minecraft isn't happening, sorry)
 ## Currently Implemented Features
 1. Youtube playing
 2. Some Games